Effective Neuroma Treatment in Chicago, IL – Expert Care & Lasting Relief

 3. Anti-Inflammatory Medications and Injections

 Over-the-counter pain relievers such as ibuprofen can help reduce inflammation.
 For more severe cases, a podiatrist may recommend corticosteroid injections to directly target the inflamed nerve.
-These injections can provide relief that lasts for weeks or even months.
+These injections can provide relief that lasts for weeks or even months and are often the bridge treatment while other therapies take effect.

 4. Morton’s Neuroma Natural Treatments

-Advancements in podiatric medicine have introduced several minimally invasive options that deliver excellent results without surgery.
-These include:
+Advancements in podiatric medicine have introduced several minimally invasive procedures that deliver excellent results without open surgery.
+At Michigan Avenue Podiatry, Dr. Mohammad Usman, DPM offers these advanced options for patients who have not responded to conservative care:

-- Radiofrequency ablation: Uses controlled heat to disable the painful nerve.
+- Radiofrequency ablation: Uses controlled heat to deactivate the painful nerve.
+Performed under local anesthetic with real-time imaging guidance.

-- Shockwave therapy (ESWT): Stimulates healing and reduces inflammation.
+- Shockwave therapy (ESWT): Stimulates healing and reduces chronic inflammation in the nerve and surrounding tissue.

-These new treatments for Morton’s neuroma are available at specialized clinics in Chicago and can often restore comfort quickly with little downtime.
+These minimally invasive neuroma treatments are available at our Chicago office and can often restore comfort quickly with little downtime.

-If pain continues despite non-surgical treatments, your podiatrist may discuss surgical options.
-Surgery involves either releasing the tissue around the nerve or removing the affected portion entirely.
-While surgery typically offers lasting relief, it’s usually recommended only after all conservative treatments have been exhausted.
+If pain continues despite non-surgical treatments, Dr. Mohammad Usman may discuss surgical options.
+Surgery involves either releasing the tissue around the nerve or removing the affected portion entirely (neurectomy).
+While surgery typically offers lasting relief, it is reserved for cases where all conservative and minimally invasive treatments have been exhausted.
+Potential risks include numbness in the affected toes and, in rare cases, stump neuroma formation.

 Recovery and Long-Term Foot Care